Protection of Intellectual Property (IP)

 The commercial team at Bermans has an in-depth understanding of the needs of businesses within this sector and we are experienced at advising and assisting on all aspects of IP.
 We can assist you with reviewing your IP, drafting assignments and licences where needed, strengthening your terms and conditions, advising on agreements with third party developers and reviewing employment contracts and consumer contracts.

-Please contact Stephen Green if you would like to discuss your IP, there is no better time to act than now!
+Please contact Rob Eakins if you would like to discuss your IP, there is no better time to act than now!